 Historically, fluctuations in these exchange rates have not materially impacted our results of operations.
-Our exposure to currency rate fluctuations could be material in the future if these fluctuations become significant or if our Canadian and Mexican markets grow and represent a larger percentage of our total revenues.
+Our exposure to currency rate fluctuations could be material in the future if these fluctuations become significant or if our Canadian and Mexican markets grow and represent a larger percentage of our total

-See Note 13 to our audited consolidated financial statements included in this Annual Report on Form 10-K for further information on our derivative instruments.
+See Note 13 to our audited consolidated financial statements included in this Annual Report to Shareholders for further information on our derivative instruments.